DylanMeeus/springboot_jwt_blog/_posts/2015-12-28-securing-your-nodebots-with-json-web-tokens.markdown

 When using your own Node server for robotics control and code, JSON Web Tokens can provide an extra level of security-- especially when you're stuck on HTTP.
 JSON Web Tokens use a payload, encryption, and either a secret or private/public key pair in order to provide a signed token that allows you to verify that your NodeBots APIs are only being used by you (or other NodeBots and users that you approve)!

-{% include tweet_quote.html quote_text="When using your own Node server for robotics control and code, JSON Web Tokens can provide an extra level of security" %}
+{% include tweet_quote.html quote_text="When using your own Node server for robotics control, JSON Web Tokens can provide an extra level of security" %}

 In order to use JSON Web Tokens with NodeBots, you'll want to look into [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).
 This library allows you to create JSON Web Tokens: